-- The student has taken and received credit for the same class previously. - The student needs to take a required class in lieu of course. - The course is not required to meet the Aspire graduation requirements.
+- Student has taken and received credit for the same class previously. - Student needs to take a required class in lieu of course.

+• The course is not required to meet the Aspire graduation requirements.

 Re-taking a Class for which a Passing Grade Was Earned